Kaelygon/Lacertocyon-plumocrista/README.md

 ### License
 CC0 1.0 Universal Kaelygon 2024
-This speculative species is public domain.
-You must change the original name in the license if you release any variants to avoid misattribution.
+This speculative species is released into the public domain.
+To avoid misattribution, you must change the original licensor name in the license if you release any variants.
+I am not responsible for any derived works.

 ---
 # Lacertocyon plumocrista